Marin Pottery

 • Schedule: Drop-in hours on Thursdays from 5:30pm–8:30pm and Saturdays from 10am–1pm

-Marin Pottery offers three membership tiers: Bronze, Silver, and Gold.
-Bronze members can come in during all member open times and have access to wheels, a slab roller, glazes, shared tools, and firing.
-Silver membership includes everything in Bronze plus a storage shelf, and Gold membership includes everything in Bronze plus a storage cubby and one free workshop each month.
+• Price: Bronze - $90: Come in during all member open times, get access to wheels, slab roller, glazes, shared tools, and firing.
+Silver - $130: Everything bronze offers and a storage shelf.
+Gold - $170: Everything bronze offers, a storage cubby, and one free workshop each month.

-Marin Pottery is led by Kebby McInroy, who has been working with clay since high school and started her own home pottery studio.
-She began teaching children and adults when her own children were in the Mill Valley School District.
-Over the last two decades, she and her team have taught thousands of people, from young children to adults, in public schools, private schools, and community centers in Marin County.
-Marin Pottery states that it came to be out of a passion for ceramics, community, and clay, and describes itself as a space that shares the love of ceramics and community.
-The studio also holds 1–2 market days where members and students can share and sell their work.
+Founder Kebby McInroy has been working with clay since high school and received instruction from a professional production potter.
+She began teaching when her own children were in the Mill Valley School District and has taught children and adults for over two decades.
+Over the last 20 years, she and her team have taught thousands of people, from young children to adults, through public schools, private schools, and community centers in Marin County.
+Marin Pottery holds 1–2 market days where members and students can share and sell their work, reflecting its focus on ceramics and community.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.